tomlobato/sys_watchdog/README.md

 ## Setup

 If on Linux with systemd available (eg: Ubuntu 16+, RedHat 7+.
-Generally distro versions released from 2015):
+Generally distro versions released from 2015 on):

 ```
 sys_watchdog setup_with_systemd